 All right, so here we are in the summit.

-They're meeting nine o'clock Eastern when I'm on TV tonight, and I guarantee you that the IG report is probably gonna start leaking Tuesday, uh, which is New York, because they don't they don't want this summit to o they they want to use the summit as a means of burying slowly dishing out maybe whatever information the IG has that is bad for the deep state,
+And I guarantee you that the IG report is probably going to start leaking Tuesday, which is New York, because they don't want this summit to use the summit as a means of burying, slowly dishing out maybe whatever information the IG has that is bad for the deep state, bad for the Department of Justice, bad for those people that were investigating Clinton's email server.

-Yeah, but remember it's not going to be so much Inspector General Michael Horowitz as it's going to be the Department of Justice, Rod Rosenstein, other folks.
+Yeah, but remember, it's not going to be so much Inspector General Michael Horowitz as it's going to be the Department of Justice, Rod Rosenstein, other folks.

 They're the leakers.

-They're gonna be the leakers here.
+They're going to be the leakers here.

 Michael Horowitz is not going to leak.